bradylenz/bradylenz/README.md

 - 🏫 Computing Systems graduate student at the [Georgia Institute of Technology](https://www.gatech.edu/).
 - 📜 Computer Science and Mathematics alumnus of the [University of Wisconsin - Madison](https://www.wisc.edu/).
 - 💬 Ask me about distributed systems.
-- 🌱 Currently learning about compilers, [nvim](https://neovim.io/), and [Rust](https://www.rust-lang.org/).
+- 🌱 Currently learning about compilers, [neovim](https://neovim.io/), and [Rust](https://www.rust-lang.org/).
-- 🚴‍♂️ Triathlete in training.
+- 🚴‍♂️ Triathlete in training, always pushing my limits.